ansible-collections/ibm_zos_cics/docs/source/modules.rst

 The **IBM® z/OS® CICS® collection** provides modules for interacting with CMCI over an HTTP connection by leveraging the `CMCI REST API`_, as well as modules to automate provisioning of a CICS TS region.
-These modules have different requirements of the managed node for more detail see :doc:`requirements_managed`
+These modules have different requirements of the managed node.
+For more detail see :doc:`requirements_managed`.

 .. _CMCI REST API:
    https://www.ibm.com/docs/en/cics-ts/latest?topic=cmci-how-it-works-rest-api